garabedium/neighborhood-map/README.md

 ### Requirements
-[X] Add full-screen map using Google Maps API, call API only once [] Handle error messages gracefully
+[X] Add full-screen map using Google Maps API, call API only once [X] Handle error messages gracefully
 [] Use Knockout for: list, filter, any information on page subject to change [] Load APIs asyonchronously
-[X] Display at least 5 locations of interest on page load [] Implement a list view of locations
+[X] Display at least 5 locations of interest on page load [X] Implement a list view of locations
 [] Make a filter option that uses an input field to filter both list and map view.
-[] Add functionality to animate map marker when either the list item or map marker is itself is clicked [] Add third party API info when a map marker or list item is clicked [] Interface should be intuitive
+[X] Open infowindow when map marker is itself is clicked [] Open map infowindow when list item is clicked
+[] Add third party API info when a map marker or list item is clicked [] Interface should be intuitive